59 Electrically-Powered Aircraft

 What is lithium?

 Lithium is a chemical element with the symbol Li and atomic number 3.
-It is the lightest metal and belongs to the periodic table’s alkali metal group of elements.
+It is the lightest metal and belongs to the periodic table’s alkali metal group.
 Lithium is highly reactive and has a silvery-white appearance.
-It is commonly found in small amounts in the Earth’s crust and primarily obtained from minerals called spodumene, petalite, and lepidolite.
+It is commonly found in small amounts in the Earth’s crust and primarily obtained from spodumene, petalite, and lepidolite.
 Lithium has various industrial and commercial applications, one of which is in rechargeable lithium-ion batteries.

 Battery Concerns for Aviation